 Serving Suggestions:

-Crusty Bread: Pair with warm, crusty bread such as a baguette or dinner rolls to dip.
+Crusty Bread: Serve with warm crusty bread, such as a baguette or dinner rolls, for dunking.

-Side Salad: A fresh side salad dressed with a light vinaigrette cuts through the warmth and heartiness of the chicken and dumplings.
+Side Salad: A fresh side salad dressed in a light vinaigrette refreshes the palate from the warmth and heaviness of the chicken and dumplings.

-Roasted Vegetables: Pair with roasted carrots, green beans or Brussels sprouts for added color and nutrition.
+Roasted Vegetables: Served with roasted carrots, green beans or Brussels sprouts for color and nutrition.

-Fruit Salad: A simple, light fruit salad will be a sweet foil for this savory dish.
+Fruit Salad: A light fruit salad will be a sweet counterpoint to this savory dish.

 Storage and Reheating Tips: